CarolinaFernandez/CarolinaFernandez.github.io/_posts/2021-04-18-Dashboard-in-Kubernetes.md

 Finally, if you want to access the dashboard from outside the node where this runs, issue a `kubectl proxy` command.

-*Note: this will run the process in background.
-Its PID is provided right after its execution, in case you ought to terminate it.*
+{% capture note-text %}This will run the process in background.
+Its PID is provided right after its execution, in case you ought to terminate it.
+{% endcapture %}
+{% include highlight-note.html %}

 {% include codeblock-header.html %}
 ```bash